-The Fenix Meals Factory is an indoor marketplace for fresh food located in the Fenixloods, an former quayside warehouse in Katendrecht.
-You can discover a great selection of artisanal food and drink in this article – the bread is freshly baked and the coffee is normally roasted and beer brewed on webpage.
+The Fenix Meals Factory is an indoor marketplace for fresh food located in the Fenixloods, a former quayside warehouse in Katendrecht.
+You can discover a great selection of artisanal food and drink in this article – the bread is freshly baked and the coffee is normally roasted and beer brewed on a webpage.

 A few of the highlights are Jordy’s Bakery, selling scrumptious artisan bread, Stielman Koffiebranders, who pride themselves found in bringing the coffee straight from the farmer to the drinker, and Stroop Rotterdam, the go-to place in the town for the best & most exciting flavours of stroopwafel (try the lavender or perhaps the Indonesian spices ones!).

 Fenix Foodstuff Factory is start from 10am to 7pm Tues-Thurs, 10am-8pm on Fridays, 10am-6pm on Saturdays and 12pm-6pm on Sundays.
-It really is closed on Mondays.
+It is closed on Mondays.